-MSA will not hold a physical, in-person Annual Meeting of Shareholders in 2020.
-Instead, due to the uncertain public health impact of coronavirus ("COVID-19"), the Annual Meeting of Shareholders will be held in a virtual meeting format only using an audio webcast.
+MSA will not hold a physical, in-person Annual Meeting in 2022.
+Instead, due to the continuing public health impact of COVID-19, the Annual Meeting will be held in a virtual meeting format only using an audio webcast.

 It is not necessary to attend the meeting to vote your shares.
 To vote your proxy by mail, mark your vote on the proxy card and follow the mailing directions on the card.
 To vote your proxy by telephone or electronically using a smartphone, tablet or the internet, follow the instructions on the proxy card.
+If you received a notice of internet availability of proxy materials, you may vote by following the instructions contained in the notice.
 Whether or not you expect to attend the virtual meeting, we encourage you to vote by proxy as soon as possible, in case you later decide not to attend the meeting.
 Shareholders of record as of the record date for the meeting who wish to attend the virtual meeting must use the following link on the day of the meeting:

-www.virtualshareholdermeeting.com/MSA2020
+www.virtualshareholdermeeting.com/MSA2022

-Upon accessing the link, shareholders must enter the control number found on their proxy card, voting instruction form or notice.
+Upon accessing the link, shareholders must enter the 12-digit control number found on their proxy card, voting instruction form or notice of internet availability of proxy materials.
 Otherwise, admittance to the meeting will not be approved.